 Warning: may cause decor envy.

-The rock critic-turned-foreign correspondent explains how he pulled off one of the most interesting careers in journalism—and shares his tips for those just starting out.
+The rock critic-turned-foreign correspondent reflects on a wild career—and shares his tips for those just starting out.

 Three thousand songs.
 One very dedicated Spotify user.

 It may not be your standard summer reading.
 But this collection of prison newspapers from 1800-2020 offers a compelling insight into human creativity.